 The treatment of solar projects is an emerging issue for some Virginia localities.
 Augusta County has received interest in the placement of solar farms in our urban service areas where we expect to see growth in industry, commercial and residential projects.
 Investments have been made for the necessary utilities for growth, such as electric, gas, water and sewer and even rail.
-Continuing to allow for an 80% tax break on these projects does not allow a locality to have a return of investment that encourages approval of solar farms.
-SB-902 allows for a local option on the 80% reduction on larger projects of 150 megawatts or more.
+Continuing to allow for an 80% tax break on these projects does not allow a locality to have a return on investment that encourages approval of solar farms.
+In 2018 session, SB-902 (now law) allowed for a local option on the 80% reduction on larger projects of 150 megawatts or more.
 Consideration should be given to allow the local option on any project greater than 25 megawatts.